chef/chef/issue_template.md

 The complete output of the chef-client run or a link to a gist of it, if there is one.

+The debug output (chef-client -l debug) may be useful, but please link to a gist, or truncate it.

 ## Stacktrace

 Please include the stacktrace.out output or link to a gist of it, if there is one.